Authorities ID motorcyclist killed in a crash over weekend in Brooklyn Center

 Authorities on Friday identified the motorcyclist killed in a collision over the weekend in Brooklyn Center.

-Chee Vang, 32, of Brooklyn Center, died late Sunday morning when he collided with a minivan at Brooklyn Boulevard and N. 70th Avenue, the Hennepin County Medical Examiner's Office said.
+Chee Vang, 32, of Brooklyn Center, died late Sunday morning after he collided with a minivan at Brooklyn Boulevard and N. 70th Avenue, the Hennepin County Medical Examiner's Office reported.

-An off-duty North Memorial Health Hospital paramedic was preforming CPR on the motorcycle driver before Vang was taken by emergency responders to North Memorial, where he died shortly after noon, the examiner's office said.
+An off-duty North Memorial Health Hospital paramedic was performing CPR on the motorcycle driver before Vang was taken by emergency responders to North Memorial Health Hospital, where he died shortly after noon, the examiner's office said.

-The minivan driver, Ariel L. Larson, was turning left from southbound Brooklyn Boulevard and was hit by the Vang as he rode west on 70th, police said.
+The minivan driver, Ariel L. Larson, was turning left from southbound Brooklyn Boulevard and was hit by Vang as he drove west on 70th, police said.

 Paul Walsh • 612-673-4482